hellsworth/foco_breakfast_app/README.md

 ## OMG It's Magic!!

 No it's not.
-Don't be fooled by the django back-end that Heather slapped together. :hampster:
+Don't be fooled by the django back-end that Heather slapped together :)

 ## Getting Shit Changed